Positivity and lower bounds for the density of Wiener functionals: Introduction

 As a second example, in Section \ref{asian} we treat the two dimensional diffusion process

 which is degenerated in any point $x\in \R^{2}.$ We assume that $x$ is attainable by a skeleton $x_{t}(\phi )$ and that $|\sigma_1 (x)|>0$ and $ |\partial _{1}b_{2}(x)|>0$ - which amounts to say that the weak H\"{o}rmander condition holds in the point $x$.
-We prove that under this hypothesis $p_{X_t}(x)>0.$ For this example Bally and Kohatsu-Higa \cite{bib:[B.KH]} have already given a lower bound for the density under the stronger hypothesis that $\inf_{s\leq t}|\sigma (x_{s}(\phi ))|>0$ and $ \inf_{s\leq t}|\partial _{1}b_{2}(x_{s}(\phi ))|>0$.
-So the same non degeneracy condition holds but along the whole curve $x_{s}(\phi ),0\leq s\leq t.$ Notice that we use a skeleton $x_{s}(\phi )$ which arrives in $x$ but we do not ask the immersion property (according the result of Ben-Arous and Leandre it follows that a skeleton which verifies the immersion property exists also, but we do not know how to produce it directly and we do not need it).
+We prove that under this hypothesis one has $p_{X_t}(x)>0.$ For this example Bally and Kohatsu-Higa \cite{bib:[B.KH]} have already given a lower bound for the density under the stronger hypothesis that $\inf_{s\leq t}|\sigma (x_{s}(\phi ))|>0$ and $ \inf_{s\leq t}|\partial _{1}b_{2}(x_{s}(\phi ))|>0$.
+So the same non degeneracy condition holds but along the whole curve $x_{s}(\phi ),0\leq s\leq t.$ Notice that we use a skeleton $x_{s}(\phi )$ which arrives in $x$ but we do not ask for the immersion property (according to the result of Ben Arous and L\'eandre it follows that a skeleton which verifies the immersion property exists also, but we do not know how to produce it directly and we do not need it).
 And it seems clear to us that our criterion may be used for SPDE's as well and would simplify the proofs given in the already mentioned papers.
-We stress again that a necessary prerequisite in order to have a chance to apply our criterion seems to be the existence of a support theorem.

 The paper is organized as follows.
-In Section \ref{sect-resume} we recall some results from Bally and Caramellino \cite{bib:[B.C]} concerning the representation of the density by means of the Riesz transform.
-Section \ref{sect-perturbation} refers to the results on the perturbation of a Gaussian random variable (see Section \ref{sect-lemma}) and on the strict positivity and the lower bounds for the density of a general functional on the Wiener space (see Section \ref{sect-positivity}).
+In Section \ref{sect-resume} we first state localized representation formulas for the density by means of the Riesz transform (see Section \ref{sect-locIBP}) and then we study the distance between the local densities of two random variables (see Section \ref{sect-dist}).
+Section \ref{sect-perturbation} is devoted to the results on the perturbation of a Gaussian random variable (see Section \ref{sect-lemma}) and to the study of the strict positivity and the lower bounds for the density of a general functional on the Wiener space (see Section \ref{sect-positivity}).
 We finally discuss our examples in Section \ref{sect-examples}.

-\section{Localized Integration by Parts Formulas}
+\section{Localized integration by parts formulas}